basho/basho_docs/source/languages/en/riak/ops/building/planning/cluster.md

 * [Learn more about Riak Enterprise](http://basho.com/products/riak-overview/).

-### IO
+### I/O

-In general, the biggest bottleneck for Riak will be the amount of IO available to it, especially in the case of write-heavy workloads.
+In general, the biggest bottleneck for Riak will be the amount of I/O available to it, especially in the case of write-heavy workloads.
 Riak functions much like any other database and the design of your disk access should take this into account.
 Because Riak is clustered and your